mportesdev/handpick/README.rst

     Traverse ``data`` recursively and yield a sequence of dictionary values that are mapped to a dictionary key ``key``.

-handpick.flat(data)
-    Flatten ``data``.

-    Yield a sequence of objects from a (presumably nested) data structure ``data``.
-Only non-iterable objects, strings and bytes-like objects are yielded.

-    When traversing a mapping, only its values are inspected.

 handpick.max_depth(data)
     Return maximum nested depth of ``data``.